 Vacuum Away Dust and Cobwebs

-Whether you have lava rocks or glass stones, they will have plenty of dust.
-Use a vacuum with a hose attachment to clean every side of each rock.
+Whether you have lava rocks or glass stones, they can accumulate dust.
+Use a hose attachment vacuum to clean each rock's side.
 If the rocks are small and would be sucked away, attach a piece of cheesecloth or nylon net to the end of the hose nozzle with a rubber band.
-The dust can get through but the rocks can't.
+The dust can get through, but the rocks can't.

-Once the rocks are clean, vacuum all of the corners of the fireplace box to capture dust, cobwebs, and any insects that may be trapped.
+Once the rocks are clean, vacuum all the corners of the fireplace box to capture dust, cobwebs, and insects.
 Use an old cloth to wipe down the pilot light and gas line components.

-Many gas fireplaces have glass doors that can become cloudy with particulates from the combustion process.
+Many gas fireplaces have glass doors that can become cloudy with particulates from combustion.
 Regular cleaning will help prevent the glass from becoming permanently etched.
-Never use a regular window glass cleaner nor a harsh lye-based oven cleaner.
-You can find a fireplace glass cleaner at your local hardware store.
-Spray it on and allow it to work for several minutes before using a soft cloth to remove the debris and film.
+You can find a fireplace glass cleaner at your local hardware store or make a cleaning spray with a vinegar solution.
+Spray the cleaning solution and allow it to work for several minutes before using a soft cloth to remove the debris and film.
+Never use an ammonia-based window glass cleaner or a harsh lye-based oven cleaner.

 If you have a metal screen or mesh curtain, use the vacuum upholstery brush to clean both sides to remove dust.

-For both glass and metal enclosures, wipe the edges with a damp cloth to remove any dust.
+Wipe the edges with a water-moistened cloth for glass and metal enclosures to remove dust.
 Inspect the rubber gaskets on glass doors for any deterioration or cracking.
-If you see any damage, the gasket should be replaced.
+If you see any damage, you should replace the gasket.

 Wipe Down the Mantle and Hearth